 Any distortion from exceeding the maximum SPL value of a professional-grade condenser microphone happens due to electrical overload.
 Basically, the signal from the capacitor capsule overloads the active circuitry (notably the amplifier stage and impedance converter immediately following the capsule).

 We safely assume distortion in an active mic comes from overloading the active circuitry rather than the nonlinear movement of its diaphragm.

 So when measuring for max SPL, some manufacturers simulate microphone distortion by directly injecting a 1 kHz tone into the condenser’s circuitry, bypassing the diaphragm altogether.

 Increasing the voltage of this pure signal until 0.5% THD gives a voltage value.
 Converting the applied voltage to a theoretical SPL (measured in dB SPL) is then easily calculated if we know the microphone’s sensitivity rating.

 The sensitivity rating tells us the mic signal level relative to a 94 dB SPL (1 Pascal) 1 kHz tone.
-We can cross multiply with the max SPL voltage in order to find the actual max SPL value in dB SPL.
+We can cross multiply with the max SPL voltage to find the actual max SPL value in dB SPL.

 I’ll restate here that this method assumes that the diaphragm assembly is not producing distortion!

 Oftentimes a condenser will be designed with an attenuator switch (pad) to increase the SPL the mic will effectively capture before distorting.
-Once again, this is because the diaphragm typically handles a high SPL easily and it’s the overloading of the circuitry that will cause distortion in the signal.
+Once again, this is because the diaphragm typically handles a high SPL easily, and it’s the overloading of the circuitry that will cause distortion in the signal.